 Remuneration, Nomination & Corporate Governance Committee (RemNomCo)

 The RemNomCo Committee meets to evaluate and determine compensation policies, including level and form, for all corporate and divisional officers and certain employees, and to recommend compensation for Non-Executive Directors.
-It is also responsible for all matters concerning corporate governance and directorship practices, including the development of corporate governance guidelines, evaluation of the board, committees and individual directors, identification and selection of new board nominees, and oversight of the company’s policies relating to social and environmental issues.
+It is also responsible for all matters concerning corporate governance and directorship practices, including the development of corporate governance guidelines, evaluation of the Board, Committees and individual Directors, identification and selection of new Board nominees, and oversight of the Company’s policies relating to social and environmental issues.

 The forum is used to advise senior management on policy and strategy regarding succession planning and the development and retention of senior executives and management teams, as well as, handling other matters as required.

-The Committee periodically reviews and make recommendations to the Board concerning the level and form of compensation of Non-Executive Directors; remuneration policy for the Directors, Company Secretary and other senior executives; recommendations for the introduction of new share incentive plans or major changes to existing plans to be put to shareholders for approval.
+The Committee periodically reviews and makes recommendations to the Board concerning the level and form of compensation of Non-Executive Directors; remuneration policy for the Directors, Company Secretary and other senior executives; recommendations for the introduction of new share incentive plans or major changes to existing plans to be put to shareholders for approval.

-The Committee’s recommendation, which is discussed and evaluated by the full board, is based on both an assessment of the best practices of other companies and the particular circumstances of this Board.
+The Committee’s recommendation, which is discussed and evaluated by the full Board, is based on both an assessment of the best practices of other companies and the particular circumstances of this Board.
 Changes in Board compensation, if any, must be approved by the full Board.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.